quantum-engineering-polito/CourseNotes/content/QCM Physics/10_Aharonov-Bohm effect/Aharonov-Bohm effect.md

 ![[free_particle_SE.png|500]]

-the new equation is the SE of the free particle much simpler than the previous one.
+the new equation is the Schrödinger equation of the free particle is much simpler than the previous one.

-As we have seen the effect of A is to change the phase of the wave function
+As we have seen the effect of $A$ is to change the phase of the wave function

 $$
 \Psi = \Psi' \exp(\ i \frac{q}{\hbar}\int_{\bar{r}_{0}}^{\bar{r}} A(\bar{r}') \, d\bar{r}')